 6. Verification and Authentication

 Funders need to confirm that the information provided by clients is accurate.
-An OCR tool can scan ID cards, income statements, or legal documents and pull out details for cross-checking.
+An OCR text extraction tool can scan ID cards, income statements, or legal documents and pull out details for cross-checking.

 For instance, income reported in a loan form can be compared to numbers in scanned PDF documents to confirm accuracy.